dendibakh/perf-book/chapters/4-Terminology-And-Metrics/4-4 UOP.md

     dec rdi
     jnz .loop
   ```
-  With macrofusion, wwo $\mu$ops from `DEC` and `JNZ` instructions are fused into one.
+  With macrofusion, two $\mu$ops from the `DEC` and `JNZ` instructions are fused into one.

-Both Micro- and Macrofusion save bandwidth in all stages of the pipeline from decoding to retirement.
+Both micro- and macrofusion save bandwidth in all stages of the pipeline from decoding to retirement.
 The fused operations share a single entry in the reorder buffer (ROB).
 The capacity of the ROB is utilized better when a fused $\mu$op uses only one entry.
-Such fused ROB entry is later dispatched to two different execution ports but is retired again as a single unit.
+Such a fused ROB entry is later dispatched to two different execution ports but is retired again as a single unit.
 Readers can learn more about $\mu$op fusion in [@fogMicroarchitecture].

 To collect the number of issued, executed, and retired $\mu$ops for an application, you can use Linux `perf` as follows: